ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 This directory simply contains a collection of instances, as example here SAT instances in the CNF format are given.

-For instances consisting of multiple files one additional file should be included in the ``Example_Instance_Set`` directory, describing which files together form an instance.
-The format is a signle instance per line with each file separated by a space, as shown below.
+For instances consisting of multiple files one additional file called ``sparkle_instance_list.txt`` should be included in the ``Example_Instance_Set`` directory, describing which files together form an instance.
+The format is a single instance per line with each file separated by a space, as shown below.

 ::